-6.2 CLASSES

-- 6.2.1 Stage races are separated in the following classes. - L-Pulka 1-3 dogs - 2 L1 Pool of 5 dogs, minimum team size is 3, maximum team size is 4 dogs - 2 L2 Pool of 7 dogs, minimum team size is 5, maximum team size is 6 dogs - 2 LO Pool of 14 dogs, minimum team size is 8, maximum team size is 12 dogs The number of dogs in class LO at the beginning of each stage can be reduced by the race marshal. - 6.2.2 There is no division into Siberian Huskies, Alaskan Malamute, Samoyed and Greenland Dog.
-All sled dogs according to F.C.I.
-(Siberian Huskies, Alaskan Malamute, Samoyed and Greenland Dog) run in the same class. - 6.2.3 Dogs can rest outside the team during stages and can be brought into the team to anytime.
+6.2.1 Stage races are separated in the following classes.

+· L-Pulka 1-3 dogs

+· L1 Pool of 5 dogs, minimum team size is 3, maximum team size is 4 dogs

+· L2 Pool of 7 dogs, minimum team size is 5, maximum team size is 6 dogs

+\cdot LO Pool of 14 dogs, minimum team size is 8, maximum team size is 12 dogs.
+The number of dogs in class LO at the beginning of each stage can be reduced by the race marshal.

+6.2.2 There is no division into Siberian Huskies, Alaskan Malamutes, Samoyeds, Canadian Eskimo Dogs and Greenland Dogs.
+All F.C.I. recognized sled dog breeds (Siberian Huskies, Alaskan Malamutes, Samoyeds, Canadian Eskimo Dogs and Greenland Dogs) run in the same class.

+6.2.3 Dogs can rest outside the team during stages and can be brought into the team to anytime.
 The minimum size of the team has to be reached.
 The minimum size of the team depends on the class the team starts in.
 The musher has to inform the race marshal in an active way about any exchange of dogs or any change of the size of the team or drop of any dog of his pool.
 The chip list has to be given to the race judge together with the announcement of start.
-The race judge is allowed to accept changes in the chip list in case of special case.
+In exceptional circumstances, the race judge is allowed to accept changes to the chip list.